KIT-TVA/cfmtoolbox-webeditor/README.md

 You should now be able to access the backend at `http://localhost:8000`.

 #### Adding a new API Route
-The API routes are definded in `backend/app/main.py`.
+The API routes are defined in `backend/app/main.py`.
 To add a new route, define a new function and use the appropriate FastAPI decorator (e.g., `@app.post`, `@app.get`) to specify the HTTP method and endpoint.
-We try to keep the endpoints organized toolbox feature.
+We try to keep the endpoints organized by toolbox feature.
 For example, all conversion-related endpoints are grouped together at ``[host]/convert/...``.

 You can find all functions used for a group of endpoints in their own module.
 Functions for the `convert` endpoint are located in `backend/app/converters`.